 Cool electronic gadgets enhance our effectiveness.

-Prior to the innovation of the telephone or the more recent e-mails, sending messages and letters would take days to reach its destination.
+Prior to the innovation of the telephone or the more recent e-mails, sending messages and letters would take considerable time to reach its destination.

-The softwares created for application in the net and telecommunications are absolutely nothing but hi-tech gadgets.
-These gadgets really have advanced human efficiency in regards to work and made the world a much better place to live in.
+The software created for applications in the net and telecommunications are absolutely nothing but technical gizmos.
+These new electronic gadgets really have advanced human efficiency in regards to work and made the world a much better place to live in.

 Technology never stands still: it’s always changing, adapting and progressing, and quite often things that seemed improbable (or even impossible) at one time can quickly start becoming possible only a few short years afterwards.

-While you won’t see some of the above awesome gadgets readily available everywhere yet, in due time they will become actual products you can see, touch and utilize.
+While you won’t see some of the above cool electronic gadgets readily available everywhere yet, in due time they will become actual products you can see, touch and utilize.